Skip to main content

 • Prism Office Suite Prism Resources offers two courses: PowerPoint/Word and Access, where students learn how to navigate and use the software and most commonly used functions in a work environment.

-• Prism QuickBooks teaches students how to use the software to set up a new company, navigate the different types of transactions and how to record them, as well as, perform the various functions required for small and medium sized businesses.
+• Prism QuickBooks teaches students how to use the software to set up a new company, navigate the different types of transactions and how to record them, as well as, perform the various functions required for small and medium-sized businesses.

 • Prism R Prism Resources offers a 1 and a half hour R course where students learn the basic functions of the program and then build off of that knowledge.

-• Prism Salesforce provides an overview of the widely-used customer relationship management (CRM) software and teaches students to perform the common functions.
+• Prism Salesforce provides an overview of the widely-used customer relationship management (CRM) software and teaches students to perform common functions.
 It also introduces students to trailhead training modules.

 • Prism Statistics offers courses where students learn the basic functions of the program and then build off that knowledge.
 In the advanced module, students focus on manipulating regressions, hypothesis testing, generating variables and confidence intervals.